omnidan/asv/README.md

   Events:

-    change   Occurs when switching atom-shell versions
+    change   Occurs when switching electron versions
-    install  Occurs when installing a previously uninstalled atom-shell version
+    install  Occurs when installing a previously uninstalled electron version

   Options:

     -v, -V, --version   Output current version of asv -h, --help          Display help information
-    -y                  Skips the question when installing a new version (useful for scripts that automatically update atom-shell)
+    -y                  Skips the question when installing a new version (useful for scripts that automatically update electron)

   Aliases: